Meizhou Guangdong, China Travel Guide

 Wuzhishi Scenic Area for "Five Finger Rock" formations plus expansive vistas.
 Fengshun Hot Springs for therapeutic waters.

 Han River flows through Meizhou city for leisurely strolls plus for fun boating.
-No coastal beaches as it is an inland city.
+No coastal beaches as it is a city not on the coast.

-Wildlife viewing is not a main focus for tourism in Meizhou.
-Local parks may host common bird species.
+Wildlife viewing is not a main the primary goal for tourism in Meizhou.
+Nearby parks could have common bird species.

 Wuzhishi Scenic Area is a prime example of special rock formations, with breathtaking sandstone pillars.